hande-qmc/hande/documentation/manual/prereq.rst

     data analysis (though strictly speaking is only required if ``pyhande`` is used, either directly or via analysis scripts).
 It has been tested up to pandas 1.2.2

+statsmodels 0.11.0+
+    Required from the latest version (1.5) for the ``pyhande`` module.
+It has been tested up to 0.12.2.

 Bundled dependencies
 --------------------